EngineerBetter/new-starters/README.md

     - [x] 1Password (_you'll need to setup an authenticator app before adding your yubikey device_)

 **Note: Always favour Google SSO when authenticating into the various Systems we use**

+## Stuff to install

+For information on tools/applications and installation see the [setup](setup/setup.md) guide.